aha-app/aha-services/docs/github_commit_hook.md

 Installation
 ------------

-1. On the _Settings_ tab of the Github repository, open the _Service Hooks_
+1. On the _Settings_ tab of the Github repository, open the Webhooks & Services_ section.
-  section.
+2. Click _Add webhook_.
-2. Use the _WebHook URLs_ service hook.
+3. Paste the payload URL from _Hook URL_ section below.
-3. Paste the URL from _Hook URL_ section below.
+4. The _Content type_ should be `application/x-www-form-urlencoded`, the _secret_ should be empty and select _Just the push event_.
-4. Enable this integration below.
+5. Enable this integration below.

 Usage
 -----